 Parking conditions evolve over time as people alter their modes and patterns of travel in response to changing land uses and transportation options.
 The availability of parking spaces is not part of the permanent physical environment subject to environmental review.
 Therefore, the loss of parking spaces by itself or the generation of parking demand by itself are not considered a direct significant impact on the physical environment in this document.
-However, parking losses caused by a project or parking demand generated by a project in excess of the parking provided could result in a significant indirect impact on the environment if drivers circling for parking cause significant secondary effects on traffic operations or air quality.
+However, parking losses caused by a project or parking demand generated by a project in excess of the parking provided could result in a significant indirect impact on the environment if drivers circling for parking cause significant secondary effects on traffic operation and air quality.
 The other criteria in this Draft SEIS/SEIR for evaluation of traffic operation and air quality are used as the thresholds for evaluating these secondary effects.
-The following discussion of parking is for information purposes for CEQA and both direct and indirect impacts for NEPA; it also and provides a background to the evaluation of any indirect (secondary) effects on traffic operations and air quality.
-The discussion of direct parking impacts is for informational purposes for CEQA.
+The following discussion of parking is for information purposes for CEQA and impact analysis purposes for NEPA and as background to the evaluation of any secondary effects on traffic operations and air quality.

-Parking considerations fall within into two areas:

-- 1. (1)Parking demand and supply at existing and future No Build Alternative stations in the BART system.
-Existing and future BART stations that are not part of the proposed BART Extension are also referred to as the Core Stations.
-BART parking demand and supply associated with the BART Extension Alternative stations, and - 2.
-(2) BART parking demand and supply at stations associated with the proposed BART Extension.parking demand and supply at existing and future No Build Alternative stations in the BART system.
+Parking considerations fall within two areas: (1) BART parking demand and supply associated with the BART Extension Alternative stations, and (2) parking demand and supply at existing and future No Build Alternative stations in the BART system.
 Existing and future BART stations that are not part of the BART Extension Alternative are also referred to as the Core Stations.